Data-driven knowledge management with knowledge graphs

 Heather Hedden, Knowledge Engineer at Semantic Web Company

-In this webinar, we will go deeper into mixing search-driven and enterprise knowledge graph initiatives to support knowledge management in large Enterprises.
+In this on-demand webinar, we will go deeper into mixing search-driven and enterprise knowledge graph initiatives to support knowledge management in large Enterprises.
 This event is presented by TietoEvery/Findwise and PoolParty.

 - Knowledge networking challenges in large enterprises